Zaku: MS-21C Dra-C

-As a retcon, the Dra-C appears as part of the Axis fleet in a dark-gray color scheme in the third Zeta Gundam film, and in a pink color scheme with a gatling gun in episode 3 of Gundam Unicorn.
+As a retcon, the Dra-C appears as part of the Axis fleet in a dark-gray color scheme in the third Zeta Gundam film, and a pink color scheme with a gatling gun in episode 3 of Gundam Unicorn.

 MS-06F (Stutzer version)

 Appear in Advance of Zeta: The Flag of Titans photonovel, design by Kenki Fujioka.
 After the One Year War, the remnants of the Zeon forces upgraded their Zaku II units to this MS-06F Zaku II "Stutzer" configuration to counter the Titans' new machines, as Zeon no longer had any production capabilities for any new mobile suit designs.
 The Zaku II "Stutzer" was enhanced with winch units, which were able to launch wire-guided arm parts that could entangle enemy machines with wire, or throw hand grenades at them while the mobile suit itself remained hidden.
-Additionally, the Stutzer mounted the MS-14A Gelgoog's beam rifle, which was powered by an auxiliary generator on its back.
+Additionally, the Stutzer mounted the MS-14A Gelgoog's beam rifle, powered by an auxiliary generator on its back.

 Novel version

-In the Mobile Suit Gundam Novel by Yoshiyuki Tomino, Zaku fingers contain Laser Touch to burn its way through obstructions and its boosters can bring it to jump to a height of 800m.
+In the Mobile Suit Gundam novel by Yoshiyuki Tomino, Zaku fingers contain Laser Touch to burn its way through obstructions, and its boosters can bring it to jump to a height of 800m.